-Shareholders in listed company Brambles Limited (BXB) can now register online to participate in a potential class action to recover losses alleged to have been suffered after Brambles’ share price slumped, on the back of its announcement on 23 January 2017 that it would be unable to meet its sales and profits forecasts.
+Investors that purchased shares in Brambles Limited (BXB) in the period of 18 August 2016 to 17 February 2017 (inclusive) can sign up to retain Maurice Blackburn in a class action to recover losses alleged to have been suffered after Brambles’ share price slumped on the back of its announcements on 23 January and 20 February 2017 that it would not meet its sales and profits forecasts.

 What is the Brambles class action about?